THE YEARLY READER

 The Mets returned the favor in the next two games, playing the triumphant road warriors in beating the Red Sox at Fenway Park, 7-1 and 6-2.
 Finally, in Game Five, the home team prevailed.
 The Red Sox’ 4-2 victory put them ahead three games to two as they traveled back to New York—with Clemens ready to start Game Six.

 The Rocket went as far as a developing blister would allow, but his effort was adequate enough—leaving with a 3-2 lead after seven innings.
-Alas for Clemens, Calvin Schiraldi would fail him againClemens would end up winning only one of his five postseason starts..
-The Mets tied it in the eighth on a Keith Hernandez sacrifice fly, and after a scoreless ninth, Game Six was headed into extra frames.
+Alas for Clemens, Calvin Schiraldi would fail him again.
+The Mets tied it in the eighth on a Keith Hernandez sacrifice fly and, after a scoreless ninth, Game Six was headed into extra frames.

-Dave Henderson, the Boston super sub and ALCS hero, didn’t waste any time to lead off the tenth; he homered to give Boston the lead while giving himself a serious bid for baseball immortality.
-One insurance run later, the Red Sox had the Mets backed up against the wall going to the bottom of the tenth, leading 5-3.
+Dave Henderson, the Boston super sub and ALCS hero, didn’t waste any time to lead off the 10th; he homered to give Boston the lead while giving himself a serious bid for baseball immortality.
+One insurance run later, the Red Sox had the Mets backed up against the wall going to the bottom of the frame, leading 5-3.

 Schiraldi remained on the mound.
 Stapleton, against convention, remained in the dugout while Buckner stayed at first base.
 The first two Mets flied out.
 The Red Sox sensed the end of The Curse.
 Destiny seemed abandoned for the Mets.
 The Shea Stadium scoreboard operator was already conceding, prematurely flashing a message congratulating the Red Sox as world champions.
 Long-suffering Red Sox fans worldwide began pinching themselves that this couldn’t be true.